 As we actively intervened on behalf of not only our children but their children, they retreated to their relatively sheltered lives already in progress, heading to a safe bunker of privilege to escape the approaching storm.

-However, as the weeks have gone by they’ve returned with a new tactic: shame.
+However, as the weeks and months and years have gone by they’ve returned with a new tactic: shame.

 The party line has changed now.
 Donald Trump isn’t failing—we’ve been causing him to fail.
 This mess is largely our fault.

 Apparently the millions of us who are outraged right now are the real problem here.

 It isn’t that we have a President who: